Realizability of hypergraphs and intrinsic link theory: Introduction

-`Impossible constructions' like the impossible cube, the Penrose triangle, the blivet etc \cite{I} are well-known, mainly due to pictures by M.C.
-Escher.
-In geometry, topology, and graph theory there are also famous basic examples of `impossible constructions'.
-The pictures do not allow the global spatial interpretation because of collision of local spatial interpretations to each other.
-In the same way, small parts of many mathematical `impossible constructions' are possible.
+`Impossible constructions' like the impossible cube, the Penrose triangle, the blivet etc. are well-known, mainly due to pictures by Maurits Cornelis Escher, see Figure~\ref{f-imp}, \cite{Io}, and also \cite{Br68, CKS+, GSS+}.
+The pictures do not allow the global spatial interpretation because of collision between local spatial interpretations to each other.
+In geometry, topology and graph theory there are also famous basic examples of `impossible constructions' (of which local parts are `possible').

-E.g., one cannot construct 3 houses and 3 wells in the plane and join each house to each well by a path so that paths intersect only at their starting points or endpoints. \footnote{In graph-theoretic terms this means that the complete bipartite graph $K_{3,3}$ is not planar.} In this note we present a natural interesting generalization: examples of {\it two-dimensional} analogues of graphs nonrealizable in four-dimensional space.
+The following example of an `impossible construction' or an `intrinsic intersection' is already directly relevant to this paper: {\it For 5 points in the plane one cannot join each point to each other by a path so that the paths intersect only at their starting points or endpoints.}\footnote{Also, one cannot take 3 houses and 3 wells in the plane and join each house to each well by a path so that the paths intersect only at their starting points or endpoints.
+In graph-theoretic terms these assertions mean that the complete graph $K_5$ on $5$ vertices, and the complete bipartite graph $K_{3,3}$ are not planar, see Figure~\ref{k5}.
+Proposition \ref{0-ra2} below is a `linear' version of the non-planarity of $K_5$.}

-Such analogues are (\emph{two-homogeneous}) \emph{hypergraphs} defined as collections of three-element subsets of a finite set.
-(In topology such objects are called \emph{dimensionally homogeneous two-dimensional simplicial complexes}, but I hope the term hypergraph is more convenient to generic mathematician or computer scientist.)
-For instance, \emph{a complete two-homogeneous hypergraph} on $k$ vertices is the collection of all three-element subsets of a $k$-element set. \emph{Realizability} of a hypergraph in {\it $n$-dimensional Euclidean space} $\R^n$ is defined similarly to the realizability of a graph in the plane (one `draws' a triangle for each three-element subset; see Figures~ \ref{f-full5} and~\ref{f-mnre}).
-Rigorous definition of the realizability is given in \S\ref{0hyptr}, \S\ref{0hypre}.
-Hypergraphs and simplicial complexes play an important role in mathematics.
-One cannot imagine topology and combinatorics without them.
-They are also used in computer science and bioinformatics \cite{PS11}.

-We state beautiful and nontrivial examples of the nonrealizability of hypergraphs in terms of certain systems of points, see \S\ref{0stat}.
-So we do not use the notion of hypergraph and its realizability neither for the statements nor for the proofs.
-Thus no knowledge beyond high-school level is required for understanding most of the paper.
-However, these notions help to understand the motivation of the results.
-We mention hypergraphs in this section and give precise statements involving hypergraphs in \S\ref{0hyp}.

-It is easy to construct a hypergraph nonrealizable in $\R^3$ (see Problem \ref{0-ne3}).
-Already in the early history of topology (1920s) mathematicians tried to find hypergraphs nonrealizable in $\R^4$.
-E.g. the complete two-homogeneous hypergraph on 7 vertices is not realizable in $\R^4$, cf. Theorem \ref{0-ne4} below.
-This celebrated result was proved by van Kampen and Flores in 1932-34 \cite{vK32, Fl34}, cf. \cite{Fo04}.
-It is both an early application of {\it combinatorial topology} (nowadays called algebraic topology) and one of the first results of {\it topological combinatorics} (also an area of ongoing active research).